 What is a Jatropha Curcas Tree?

 Jatropha is a perennial shrub or tree.
-It is drought resistant and easy to grow in tropical to semi-tropical locations.
-The plant lives for up to 50 years and may grow nearly 20 feet tall.
-It has a deep thick taproot which makes it adaptable to poor dry soil.
-The leaves are oval and lobed and deciduous.
+It is drought-resistant and easy to grow in tropical to semi-tropical locations.
+The plant lives for up to 50 years and may grow nearly 20 feet (6 m.) tall.
+It has a deep, thick taproot which makes it adaptable to poor, dry soil.
+The leaves are oval, lobed, and deciduous.

-Overall, the plant is not particularly visually appealing but it does get attractive green cymes of flowerets which turn into a tri-compartment fruit with large black seeds.
+Overall, the plant is not particularly visually appealing, but it does get attractive green cymes of flowerets which turn into a tri-compartment fruit with large black seeds.
 These large black seeds are the reason for all the hullaballoo, because they are high in burnable oil.
 An interesting piece of Jatropha tree info is that it is listed as a weed in Brazil, Fiji, Honduras, India, Jamaica, Panama, Puerto Rico, and Salvador.
 This proves how adaptable and hardy the plant is even when introduced to a new region.

 Jatropha Curcas Cultivation

 Jatropha uses are rather limited.
-Most parts of the plant are toxic to eat due to the latex sap, but is used as a medicinal.
-It is useful in treating snakebite, paralysis, dropsy and apparently some cancers.
-The plant may have originated in Central to South America but has been introduced around the world and flourishes wild in places like India, Africa and Asia.
+Most parts of the plant are toxic to eat due to the latex sap, but it is used as a medicinal.
+It is useful in treating snakebite, paralysis, dropsy, and apparently some cancers.
+The plant may have originated in Central to South America, but it has been introduced around the world and flourishes wild in places like India, Africa, and Asia.

 Chief among Jatropha uses is its potential as a clean burning fuel to replace fossil fuels.
 Plantation cultivation in certain areas has been attempted, but overall Jatropha curcas cultivation has been a dismal failure.
 This is because the production mass of oil cannot equal the land use by cropping Jatropha.